Fireworks Guide: Lancework & Set Pieces

 Lancework is always created on a frame and as such is a ground-effect firework.
 Lettering is usually about 30cm high.
 For best results it needs to be mounted as high as possible on wooden posts.
 Note that it is not possible in consumer fireworks to create lettering that goes off in the air.

 An alternative to lancework, particularly for much bigger or more complex designs, is fire rope.
 This is, as the name suggests, a type of rope that burns slowly and is twisted into the required shape, also on a wooden frame.
-However, this effect tends only to be used in professional shows and is not on sale to the consumer (if you know any different please let us know).
+However, this effect tends only to be used in professional shows and is not on sale to the consumer (if you know any different please let me know).

 One of the casualties of the transition from British Standards to the EU’s CE safety classification is set pieces.
 These weird and wonderful fireworks were mostly ground effects and included elaborate wheel effects, star-shaped fountains, flying pigeons and flying pigs (basically a rocket mounted on a long rope that flew back and forth between two posts).